getlocalization/python-glcli/README.md

 ## Init project ##

+ gl init

+Creates Get Localization repository to current directory.
+Repository meta-data is saved under .gl folder.
+This can be added to your version control (git, hg, svn etc).
+If you need different configuration for different branches, it's possible.

 ## Adding files ##

 ## Mapping locales ##
 ## Branching with version control ##
 ## Pushing (push) and pushing translations (push-tr) ##